Acerca de

 Aprovecho Research Center, Cottage Grove, OR.
 Not pictured (taking the photo): Dean Still

-ETHOS 2001
+About ETHOS

-Seattle University, Seattle, WA
+ETHOS 2001, Seattle University, Seattle, WA